Find industry contacts & talent representation

 Yes, Jeff Ma has a small role in 21 as the main dealer in the Las Vegas casino.
 Henry Houh, another team player, plays the dealer in the underground Chinese gambling parlor and says the line, "Winner, winner.
 Chicken dinner."
 Bill Kaplan, the founder of the Team, also appears in the same underground Chinese parlor as a poker player in the corner of the room.

 Yes, in the book he talks about taking the early evening flight America West #66 out of Logan nonstop to Vegas.
 They would leave MIT as nerds and arrive in Vegas as high rollers.
 They would return on Sunday night in time for class Monday morning.
 They didn't go every weekend, but went very often.

 Yes, Griffin Investigations, the leading casino surveillance company in the world, went after them.
 In interviews, Griffin talked about how hard it was to break the MIT team.
 It took years for Griffin Investigations to figure out the MIT group was involved in team play.
 Once they did, every casino was notified and the team was virtually shut down.
-Griffin Investigations has recently filed for bankruptcy after being sued by a card counter who didn't think he belonged in the Griffin Book of cheats.
+In the late 2000s decade, Griffin Investigations filed for bankruptcy after being sued by a card counter who didn't think he belonged in the Griffin Book of cheats.
 He won the case and the after effect was Griffin in chapter 11.